ichard J. Clark is an eclectic musician — composer, conductor, organist, pianist, and songwriter.

 He is currently the Director of Music of the Archdiocese of Boston and the Cathedral of the Holy Cross.

 He previously served for twenty-eight years at Saint Cecilia Parish in Boston, Massachusetts as Music Director and Organist, where he oversaw a thriving music program and helped develop the Smith and Gilbert Organ of six divisions and fifty-four ranks.

-He is also Chapel Organist (Saint Mary's Chapel) at Boston College where he has served since 2004.
+He is also currently Chapel Organist (Saint Mary's Chapel) at Boston College where he has served since 2004.

 While studying as a chemistry major at New York University, he also studied classical piano and composition with Justin Dello Joio.

 He received his Bachelor's Degree at the Berklee College of Music in 1991 where he studied jazz piano and composition.